AleezaMahsood/SQLi_Injection_Scanner_Project/README.md

-Here’s a well-structured and detailed **README** file for your SQL Injection Scanner project.
-This will be perfect for GitHub or submission documentation:

----

 # 🔍 SQL Injection Vulnerability Scanner

 A Python-based tool that automatically detects **SQL injection vulnerabilities** by crawling websites, testing URL parameters and HTML forms using various SQL payloads, and generating detailed JSON and HTML reports.

----

 ## 🚀 Features